haroldHH/HOpeDefender/README.md

 # HOpeDefender

-HOpeDefender.js, manual client side security program with javascript.
-This is a free and open source program.
+HOpeDefender.js, manual & simple client side security program written in javascript.
+This program is a free and open source program.

 ## Sanitizing & filtering